-- Maintain the current levels of software support which is critical for educators. - Leverage OECM and OSAPAC when possible. - Input from multiple stakeholders throughout the process, ensuring the right software, tools and resources.
-(2.1.v)

-IT Services is currently working directly with the Ministry of Education on a project, currently on track, on schedule and on budget to deliver SD-WAN technology to all of our schools and administrative sites.
+(Cont'd) 2.1 Promote the use of emerging technologies to support both student learning and staff professional development.
+Maintain the current levels of software support which is critical for educators.
+Leverage OECM and OSAPAC when possible.
+Input from multiple stakeholders throughout the process, ensuring the right software, tools and resources.
+(2.1.v) vi.
+Implement software platforms to improve work- flow processes where possible.
+IT Services is currently working directly with the Ministry of Education on a project, currently of track, on schedule and on budget to deliver SD-WAN technology to all of our schools and administrative sites.
 SD-WAN stands for Software Defined - Wide Area Network.
-It is an advanced software platform which provides the following features:

-- A. Introduces redundant and low cost internet delivered directly at the schools instead of from our data center. - B. Increases internet reliability (less outages) - C. Enhances optimal learning development outcomes by eliminating certain internet bandwidth availability issues - Increases cyber security by strengthening Niagara Catholic's security architecture and firewall operations. - E. Reduces risk to the school board and ensures that classroom use of technology and board administration is not disrupted from cyber-attack events.
-(2.1.vi) - SEA-iT has been implemented and set-up to meet the needs of Niagara Catholic students.
-(2.1.vii) - SEA-iT is our online platform that initiates, manages and tracks SEA equipment access for students.
-(2.1.vii) - Refresher training will be offered at an upcoming new ERT meeting for those who want to attend.
-(2.1.vii) - eLite offers a multi-use suite of tools to support staff across the system in documenting case conferences, SBT summaries and tracking, and an electronic request for student support submission process.
-(2.1.viii) - Student Support Area team members is now able to document their consultation and recommendations on requests for student support through eLite, and make them available to the student's school team.
-(2.1.viii) - ERT/Principal training on October 14-15 began system-wide implementation.
-(2.1.viii) - Brightspace Parent Portal information has been provided to all principals.
+It is an advanced software platform which provides the following features: A. Introduces redundant and low cost internet delivered directly at the schools instead of from our data center.
+B. Increases internet reliability (less outages) C. Enhances optimal learning development outcomes by eliminating certain internet bandwidth availability issues D. Increases cyber security by strengthening Niagara Catholic's security architecture and firewall operations.
+E. Reduces risk to the school board and ensures that classroom use of technology and board administration is not disrupted from cyber-attack events.
+(2.1.vi) vii.
+SEA-IT Program (an online ordering platform) is being used to facilitate the order SEA equipment.
+SEA-iT has been implemented and set-up to meet the needs of Niagara Catholic students (2.1.vii) SEA-iT is our online platform that initiates, manages and tracks SEA equipment access for students.
+(2.1.vii) Refresher training will be offered at an upcoming new ERT meeting for those who want to attend.
+(2.1.vii) viii.
+Implement Elite Program to facilitate a digital referral process. eLite offers a multi-use suite of tools to support staff across the system in documenting case conferences, SBT summaries and tracking, and an electronic request for student support submission process.
+(2.1.viii) Student Support Area team members is now able to document their consultation and recommendations on requests for student support through eLite, and make them available to the student's school team.
+(2.1.viii) ERT/Principal training on October 14-15 began system-wide implementation.
+(2.1.viii) Brightspace Parent Portal information has been provided to all principals.
 This portal can inform parents about what is happening with their child.
 Younger students are most likely accessing the child's login at home.
-(2.1.viii) - Use of Brightspace Portfolio (Connections to 3.0) allows the teacher to collect evidence that follows the students throughout their journey with Niagara Catholic.
+(2.1.viii) Use of Brightspace Portfolio (Connections to 3.0) allows the teacher to collect evidence that follows the students throughout their journey with Niagara Catholic.
 Teachers can add items from school which consist of both photo or video evidence and student's reflection.
 The educator can select to share and showcase items back with parents.
 Promoting the connection home.
-Educators are also able to send home instructions to that parents can help populate this portfolio at home.
-(2.1.viii)
+Educators are also able to send home instructions to that parents can be provide to send home instructions to that parents can be be provided to an enclose the factor of the parents are also able to send home instructions to that parents can be be provided to send home instructions to that parents can be be provided to send home instructions to that parents can be be provided to parents.